 Understanding the Gartley Pattern

 To identify a Gartley pattern, you first need a plain chart with no indicators present other than the Fibonacci lines.
-Any chart being analyzed for harmonic patterns needs to have four price movements that switch directions each time, with points X, A, B, C, and D. In this sequence, point C needs to have a 61.8 or 78.6 percent retracement from point B. At the same time, the movement of AB and CD must match, and point D should be a 78.6 percent retracement of X.
+Any chart being analyzed for harmonic patterns needs to have four price movements that switch directions each time, with points X, A, B, C, and D. In this sequence, point C needs to have a 61.8% or 78.6& retracement from point B. At the same time, the movement of lines AB and CD must match, and point D should be a 78.6% retracement of point X.

 Taking a Profit

 Because you’re using Fibonacci lines to identify patterns and time your trades, you can also use them to decide when to take a profit.
 Consider two profit goals, depending on your own evaluation of a forex asset’s potential price movement.
-One profit goal comes at 38.2 percent retracement, at which point you can safely close your position and claim a profit.
-Or, if you’re feeling confident in the price, you can consider waiting until 61.8 percent retracement, capturing a nice return from your harmonic pattern analysis.
+One goal comes at a 38.2% retracement, at which point you can safely close your position and claim a profit.
+Or, if you’re feeling confident in the price, you can consider waiting until a 61.8% retracement, capturing a nice return from your harmonic pattern analysis.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.